Non Invasive Prenatal Care

 How are the results interpreted?
 What are the new data for the correct interpretation of the result?

+It is a screening test and not a diagnostic test.
 Therefore, in the case of increased risk, a diagnostic test (amniocentesis, CVS) is required to verify the result.

 Are any additional tests / ultrasounds needed?